top of page

 Enhances Public Health

-By addressing the determinants of tuberculosis (TB), the Health Volunteers Program can contribute to reducing the burden of TB infections and improving overall community health outcomes.
+By addressing the determinants of tuberculosis (TB) and promoting TB awareness campaigns, the Health Volunteers Program helps reduce TB infections and improve community health outcomes.

 Promotes Sustainable Development